-If you are looking to get into real estate investing with no experience and no money, choosing one of these careers may be a great way to get your feet wet in the industry and to help you begin plotting your career into full time real estate investing.
-The experience you'll gain from mastering one or several of the other trades in the industry can be invaluable in helping you be successful.
+If you are looking to get into real estate investing with no experience and no money, choosing one of these careers may be a great way to get your feet wet in the industry, helping you to begin plotting your move to a full-time real estate investing career.
+The experience you'll gain from mastering one or several of the other trades in the industry can be invaluable in helping you succeed.

 Is Real Estate Investing a Way to "Get Rich Quick?"

-How many late-night real estate infomercials have you seen where the real estate guru is sipping drinks on the back porch of his beachside home, next to beautiful women in expensive (or minimal) clothing, telling you that this life is for you?
+How many late-night real estate infomercials have you seen where the real estate guru is sipping drinks on the back porch of their beachside home, beckoning you to join them in the life of luxury?

-No doubt one of the largest draws to real estate investing is the image of investors driving fancy cars, living in large homes, and being all around "rich."
-While many real estate investors do build significant wealth over their career, real estate investing is not a "get rich quick" scheme.
-Yes – there are some who make a lot of money in a short time; however, these situations are generally the exception, not the rule.
+No doubt one of the largest draws to real estate investing is the image of investors driving fancy cars, living in large homes, and ultimately being rich.
+And while many real estate investors do build significant wealth during their careers, real estate investing is not a get-rich-quick scheme.
+Yes, there are some who make a lot of money in a short time; however, these situations are generally the exception, not the rule.

-By the end of this chapter, you should have a clear vision for why real estate can and should be an important step for building wealth for your future.
-Whether you decide to go full time or just invest on the side, real estate can be the path toward financial future for you and your family.
-In the next chapter, we are going to look at the very first step (and one of the most important) you should take on your journey: your education.
+Whether you decide to go full time or just invest on the side, real estate can be the path toward a bright financial future for you and your family.
+In the next chapter, we are going to look at the very first step (and one of the most important ones) you should take on your journey: education.